liamwalsh1980/Milestone-Project-3/README.md

 - Subheader: All pages have a subheader title.
 I added media queries for the font-size of the subheaders across the bigger screen sizes for readability.

-- Search facility has some information text which i adjusted for smaller screen sizes to fit better within the feature.
+- Search facility has some information text which I adjusted for smaller screen sizes to fit better within the feature.

 ____
 [Back to top ⇧](#filmzone)